 We develop writing skills so that our Reception pupils have the stamina and ability to write simple statements and sentences.
 To support children in moving towards independent writing we provide a wide range of activities including use of film and imagery, modelled, shared and guided writing, peer editing and discussion.
 We use talk for writing to encourage pupils to express their ideas, exchange ideas and to develop more sophisticated vocabulary.
 We provide opportunities for writing for purpose, and we encourage pupils to see themselves as authors.
 We promote the status of written work by providing opportunities for children’s writing to be published in class books and on the school website.
 A range of extra activities are used to promote literacy within the school including World Book Day.

 Handwriting is taught as a discrete lesson but then is reinforced during all written activities.
-Children begin to use a cursive script in KS1 and by KS2 are awarded pen licences for continuously joined and neat handwriting.
+Children begin with letter formation in Reception, pre-cursive in year and cursive script in KS1.
+In KS2 are awarded pen licences for continuously joined and neat handwriting.

 Phonics and Spelling